I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/printerextension/nf-printerextension-iprintschematicket-getcapabilities.md

 <p>This method returns an <b>HRESULT</b> value.</p>

 ## -remarks
-<p>Because this method retrieves a new PrintCapabilities document every time it is invoked, it is recommended that you invoke this method only when the <a href="https://msdn.microsoft.com/library/windows/hardware/hh451398">IPrintSchemaTicket</a> object has been modified.</p>

-<p>Because this method retrieves a new PrintCapabilities document every time it is invoked, it is recommended that you invoke this method only when the <a href="https://msdn.microsoft.com/library/windows/hardware/hh451398">IPrintSchemaTicket</a> object has been modified.</p>
+<p>Because this method retrieves a new PrintCapabilities document every time it is invoked, it is recommended that you invoke this method only when the <a href="..\printerextension\nn-printerextension-iprintschematicket.md">IPrintSchemaTicket</a> object has been modified.</p>

 ## -requirements
 <table>